History

 Reconnection (0 – 72 A.S.T):

-With his new invention, Rubikon establishes an interstellar corporation – Solar Industries LTD – and invests in building vessels powered by solar panels.
-He launches expeditions across the galaxy to introduce his technology to other species and attract potential clients.
-During one of the expeditions, Coggorts encounter humans and establish trade relations with them.
-Coggorts give them access to solar sails technology, while humans teach Coggorts ship architecture based on their already existing water sailing ships made of wood and metals.
-Thanks to mutual trade with various planets and factions, Coggorts finally reconnect the galaxy after thousands of years of isolation.
+With his new invention, Rubikon established an interstellar corporation – Solar Industries LTD – and invested in building vessels powered by solar panels.
+He launched expeditions across the galaxy to introduce his technology to other species and attract potential clients.
+During one of the expeditions, Coggorts encountered humans and established trade relations with them.
+Coggorts gave them access to solar sails technology, while humans taught Coggorts ship architecture based on their already existing water sailing ships made of wood and metals.
+Thanks to mutual trade with various planets and factions, Coggorts finally reconnected the galaxy after thousands of years of isolation.

 Solar Sails Space Pirates Rumstronaught Ship